JoshuaClaes/defectonehalf/README.md

 # DFThalf4VASP
 A pythonpackage for doing DFT-1/2 calculations with VASP.
-This tutorial is based on the original tutorial of Ferreira et.al(https://www.gmsn.ita.br/?q=en).
+This tutorial is based on the original tutorial of [Ferreira et.al](https://www.gmsn.ita.br/?q=en).

 ## Badges